John Wayne Gacy: Childhood

+John Wayne Gacy was born at Edgewater Hospital in Chicago, Illinois, on March 17, 1942, the second of three children and only son of John Stanley Gacy and Marion Elaine Robison.
+His father was an auto repair machinist and World War I veteran, and his mother was a homemaker.
+Gacy was of Polish and Danish ancestry, and his family was Catholic.

-Gacy was close to his mother and two sisters, but endured a difficult relationship with his father, an alcoholic who was physically abusive to his family.
+Gacy was close to his mother and two sisters but had a difficult relationship with his alcoholic father, who was verbally and physically abusive to his family.
 The elder Gacy frequently belittled his son, calling him "dumb and stupid" and comparing him unfavorably with his sisters.
-One of Gacy's earliest memories was of his father beating him with a leather belt for accidentally disarranging components of a car engine he had assembled.
-His mother tried to shield her son from his father's abuse, which only resulted in accusations that he was a "sissy" and a "mama's boy" who would "probably grow up queer".
-Despite this mistreatment, however, Gacy still loved his father, but felt he was "never good enough" in his father's eyes.
+One of Gacy's earliest childhood memories was of his father beating him at age four for accidentally disarranging car engine components.
+His mother tried to shield her son from his father's abuse, which resulted in accusations that he was a "sissy" and a "mama's boy" who would "probably grow up queer".
+In 1949, Gacy's father whipped him after he and another boy were caught sexually fondling a young girl.
+The same year, a family friend began to occasionally molest Gacy.
+Gacy never told his father, afraid that his father would blame him.
+Despite their challenging relationship, Gacy loved his father, but felt he was "never good enough" in his father's eyes.

-In 1949, Gacy's father was informed that his son and another boy had been caught sexually fondling a young girl.
-His father whipped him with a razor strop as punishment.
-The same year, a family friend and contractor would sometimes molest Gacy in his truck.
-Gacy never told his father about this, afraid that his father would blame him.

 Gacy was an overweight and unathletic child.
-Because of a heart condition, he was told to avoid all sports at school.
-During the fourth grade, Gacy began to experience blackouts.
+Because of a heart condition, he was told to avoid sports.
+In the fourth grade, Gacy began to experience blackouts.
 He was hospitalized on occasion because of these episodes and also, in 1957, for a burst appendix.
-Gacy later estimated that between the ages of 14 and 18, he had spent almost a year in hospital and attributed the decline of his grades to missing school.
-His father suspected these episodes were an effort to gain sympathy and attention and openly accused his son of faking the condition as Gacy lay in a hospital bed.
-Although his mother, sisters, and few close friends never doubted his illness, Gacy's medical condition was never conclusively diagnosed.
+Gacy later estimated that between the ages of 14 and 18, he had spent almost a year in hospital; he attributed the decline of his grades to missing school.
+Gacy's medical condition was never conclusively diagnosed; his father suspected he was malingering.
+On one occasion, he openly accused his son of faking as he lay in a hospital bed.

-One of Gacy's friends in high school recalled several instances when his father ridiculed or beat his son without provocation.
-On one occasion in 1957, he witnessed Gacy's father emerging drunk from the family basement to begin belittling, then hitting his son for no apparent reason.
-Gacy's mother attempted to intervene as her son simply "put up his hands to defend himself".
-According to the friend, Gacy never struck his father back during these altercations.